cherifGsoul/yii2-shared-app/README.md

-Yii 2 Basic Project Template
+Yii 2 Shared Project Template
 ============================

-Yii 2 Shared Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.
+Yii 2 Shared Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects for shared hosting.

 The template contains the basic features including user login/logout and a contact page.
 It includes all commonly used configurations that would allow you to focus on adding new